wbamberg/securecontext-checker/secure-context-analysis.md

 ### Globals

-Because MDN doesn't represent globals properly, it can't map IDL structure to our pages on globals.
+Because MDN doesn't represent globals properly, it can't map IDL structure to pages on globals.
 For example, [`caches`](https://developer.mozilla.org/en-US/docs/Web/API/caches) doesn't exist in the WebIDL, where it is defined as an attribute of the `WindowOrWOrkerGlobaslScope` mixin.
 So MDN can't derive its secure context state from the IDL.

 This is another argument for representing globals correctly: https://github.com/orgs/mdn/discussions/360.